Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 ## Summary

 In memory Python variables contain references to where the actual data is stored.
 A list variable refers to a memory location that contains metadata and a collection of references to where the actual data is stored, like a link to an addressbook.
-This collection of references are contiguous in memory and that makes it very quick for Python to look up an element by it's index number, with some arithmetic.
+This collection of references are contiguous in memory and that makes it very quick for Python to look up an element by its index number, with some arithmetic.

 ## Check for Understanding